-All Ethics Application Forms (Human, Animal, Biohazard) are now accessible through the Romeo software system.
+This page contains information to assist faculty and students in obtaining approvals to conduct research that involves humans, animals, and biohazards.
+All Ethics Application Forms (Human, Animal, and Biohazard) are accessible through the Romeo software system.
 Please click here for more information on Romeo.

 Wondering where to start?

 All research involving human participants and/or their private records must receive approval by the Research Ethics Board (REB) prior to contacting potential participants and/or accessing private records.
 To determine whether your project requires REB approval, please contact the REB at TRU-REB@tru.ca.
 The TRU REB is obliged to ensure compliance with the Tri-Council Policy Statement: Ethical Conduct for Research Involving Humans – TCPS 2 (2022) (ethics.gc.ca).
 REB members use the TCPS2 to guide their reviews and provide feedback to researchers.
 REB reviews are a peer review process by which the REB supports researchers by ensuring that their projects follow the TCPS2 guide.
 This is how the REB helps fulfill TRU’s contractual obligation to ensure that all researchers affiliated with TRU follow the TCPS2 guidelines in the conduct of their research and teaching.

 *** All researchers that would have contact with participants (potential and actual) and/or their data must complete the free-of-charge, online tutorial found through this link.
 The tutorial takes approximately 4-6 hours to complete.
 You will receive a certificate of completion at the end of the tutorial.
 Please be sure to attach your certificate to your REB application for review.
 This certificate is required of all faculty and student researchers as a condition of REB approval.

 Projects that pose above minimal risk are reviewed by the full board at an REB meeting.
 Please see the following tentative schedule of submission deadlines and REB meeting dates.